 Hotel de Windketel is on the site of the city’s former water works, now known as the ‘Eco-Neighborhood’, the Netherlands’ first automobile-free, sustainably built neighborhood.
 Urban planners and others interested in sustainability come from around the world to visit the neighborhood.
 The Eco-Neighborhood’ was built in 1997 and contains many green spaces, 600 dwellings and a number of industrial buildings (now landmarks) built around 1900, the Windketel among them.

 Watertorenplein: an oasis of tranquility

-Hotel de Windketel stands at the center of Watertorenplein (Water Tower Square), near the 34-meter-high white steel water tower.
+The Windketel stands at the center of the Watertorenplein (Water Tower Square), near the 34-meter-high white steel water tower.
 The square is very quiet and feels more like a village than a city.
 The main source of visitors, besides the residents themselves, is Cafe Restaurant Amsterdam, located in the former pumping station of the water works.

 The compact, octagonal brick tower was built in 1897 as part of Amsterdam’s water works.
 It contained a giant copper kettle and expansion reservoir (‘windketel’) that helped regulate pressure as drinking water stored in on-site reservoirs was pumped through the station (now Cafe Restaurant Amsterdam) into the city.

-In 2003, it was converted into a luxury hotel for two.
+In 2003, it was converted into a luxury apartment for two.
 In the same year, it was designated a national landmark.